Skip to content

-In Liverpool, it is estimated that three quarters of the city’s population have some form of Irish roots or ancestry: some locals even refer to it as ‘the second capital of Ireland’.
+It is estimated that three-quarters of Liverpool’s population have some form of Irish roots or ancestry: some locals even refer to it as ‘the second capital of Ireland’.

-Each year there is a festival of music, theatre, literature, dance, performance and film to celebrate Liverpool’s Irish connection.
-The Liverpool Irish Festival usually takes place towards the end of October each year.
-The festival includes plenty of art and music events celebrating Irish culture as well as the Liverpool Irish Famine Trail.
+Liverpool holds a music, theatre, literature, dance, performance, and film festival yearly to celebrate its Irish connection.
+The Liverpool Irish Festival usually occurs towards the end of October each year.
+The festival includes many art and music events celebrating Irish culture and the Liverpool Irish Famine Trail.

-Liverpool and Glasgow are the two cities that have the claim of the strongest Irish heritage.
-In this article we will look at the Irish Liverpool connection which may be stronger than you think!
+Liverpool and Glasgow have the most robust Irish heritage.
+This article will examine the Irish-Liverpool connection, which may be stronger than you think!

 Liverpool Irish Heritage Celebration